ryantd42/NY-Legislative-Git/2023/S992B-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  Sen. HOYLMAN -- read twice and ordered printed, and when printed to be committed to the Committee on Environmental Conservation
+ Introduced  by Sens.
+HOYLMAN-SIGAL, MAY -- read twice and ordered print- ed, and when printed to be committed to the Committee on Environmental Conservation -- reported favorably from  said  committee,  ordered  to first  report, amended on first report, ordered to a second report and ordered reprinted, retaining its place in the order of second report

  AN ACT to amend the  environmental  conservation  law,  in  relation  to prohibiting the sale and distribution of anti-fogging sprays and wipes containing perfluoroalkyl and polyfluoroalkyl substances

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Article 37 of the environmental conservation law is amended by adding a new title 11 to read as follows:
   TITLE 11
-  PERFLUOROALKYL AND POLYFLUOROALKYL SUBSTANCES
+  PERFLUOROALKYL AND POLYFLUOROALKYL SUBSTANCES IN ANTI-FOGGING PRODUCTS

  SECTION 37-1101.
 DEFINITIONS.
   37-1103.
 APPLICABILITY.